redbosse/NicesCube/README.md

 # NicesCube
- Multiplayer game about dragging dice
+ Multiplayer game about dragging dice.
+ The implementation was done on the Netcode for GameObjects network engine.